-Additions shall be reviewed by the Historic Review Board.
+Additions shall be reviewed by the HRBHistoric Review Board.
 Other alterations are subject to administrative review.
 Alterations are permitted if they duplicate existing building materials and styles.
 Wood siding is encouraged if the siding is replaced.
-Aluminum and vinyl siding and vinyl and aluminum mill finish windows are not permitted, unless the building was originally constructed of such materials and they are the predominant materials on the building.
+Aluminum and vinyl siding and vinyl and aluminum mill finish windows are not permitted, unless the building was originally constructed of such materials and they are the predominant-greater than 50% of the materials on the building.
 Wood sash doors are encouraged.
-Roof alterations shall conform to Historic Review Board Policy #5.
+Roof alterations shall conform to HISTORIC Review Board HRB Policy #5.